Elesie-vivian/Capstone-Project-Wordpress-site-on-AWS/README.md

     ![alt text](<Images/Image 26.PNG>)

-    We will change the directory to the wordpress directory and create a copy of the default config file using the following commands
+    We will change the directory to the wordpress directory and create a copy of the default config file using the following commands.

     cd wordpress
     cp wp-config-sample.php wp-config.php